octopus-network/octopus-appchain-anchor/README.md

 When this contract receives an `appchain message` which indicates that a delegator has been unbonded in corresponding appchain, this contract should remove the `delegator` from the `validator set` of next `era` of corresponding appchain and move it to `unbonded validator set`.
 The unlock time of the deposit of the `delegator` is set to current time plus the duration of `unlock_period_of_delegator_deposit` of `protocol settings`.

 A validator can withdraw his/her deposit from this contract at any time before the validator is unbonded in corresponding appchain.
-The deposit of the validator after the withdrawn can not be less than `minimum_validator_deposit` of `protocol settings`.
+The deposit of the validator after the withdrawn cannot be less than `minimum_validator_deposit` of `protocol settings`.
 If the validator has already been unbonded in corresponding appchain, he/she has to wait until the unlock period had passed before he/she can withdraw his/her all deposit.

 A delegator can withdraw his/her deposit from this contract at any time before the delegator is unbonded in corresponding appchain.
-The deposit of the delegator after the withdrawn can not be less than `minimum_delegator_deposit` of `protocol settings`.
+The deposit of the delegator after the withdrawn cannot be less than `minimum_delegator_deposit` of `protocol settings`.
 If the delegator has already been unbonded in corresponding appchain, he/she has to wait until the unlock period had passed before he/she can withdraw his/her all deposit.

 Each of the above actions will generate a corresponding `staking history` that is stored in this contract.
 These staking histories are used to restore the `validator set` of a certain `era`.

+A validator can also change the flag which is set at registering time and stored in this contract, the flag indicates that 'whether he/she wants to be delegated to'.
+After this flag is set to `false`, delegators cannot delegate to this validator any more.
+But those delegators already delegated to this validator will be kept.

 ### Switch validator set